-- ✓ Step 1 discussion notes, if any;
+- ✓ Step 1 discussion notes, if any.

-- ✓ Standard Step 2 Grievance Appeal Form;
+- ✓ Step 2 Grievance Appeal Form.

-- ✓ Step 2 meeting discussion notes;
+- ✓ Step 2 meeting discussion notes.

-- ✓ Documents of Step 1 & 2 presentation;
+- ✓ Documents of Step 1 & 2 presentation.

-- ✓ Copy of Step 2 written decision;
+- ✓ Copy of Management's Step 2 written decision letter.

-- ✓ Copy of additions/corrections at Step 2, if any, and
+- ✓ Copy of Additions/Corrections at Step 2, if submitted.

-- ✓ Copy of appeal to Step 3 Grievance Appeal Form.
+- ✓ Step 3 Grievance Appeal Form.

 - 1. The Collective Bargaining Agreement (CBA), Article 15.2, Step 3(a) states, "Any appeal from an adverse decision in Step 2 shall be in writing to the appropriate Management official at the Grievance/Arbitration Processing Center, with a copy to the Employer's Step 2 representative, and shall specify the reasons for the appeal."

 - 2. The following information must be included:

-- Grievant's name and contact information;
+- Grievant's name and contact information.

-- Detailed statement of facts:
+- Detailed statement of facts.

-- Contentions of the grievant;
+- Contentions of the grievant.

-- Particular contractual provisions involved, and
+- Particular contractual provisions involved.

-- Remedy sought.
+- The Remedy sought.

-Special Note: The Step 3 appeal should be made utilizing the standard Step 3 Grievance Appeal Form, available on the APWU website at www.apwu.org.
-Go to Departments and Divisions; click on Industrial Relations, look on the left side on the page under Shortcuts, click on Grievance Forms and copy the appropriate New APWU 'Fillable' Grievance Form(s) as needed.
+Special Note: The Step 3 Appeal should be made utilizing the Union's Step 3 Grievance Appeal Form, available on the APWU website at www.apwu.org.
+Go to the top of the page, (See Our Union, go to Departments and click on Industrial Relations).
+In the middle of the page, in gold, click on LOAD MORE.
+Click on the Grievance Procedure Box and scroll down to Grievance Forms.
+Use the down arrow to select the appropriate APWU 'Fillable' Grievance Form(s) and download it your computer.